Search Language Syntax

 You can only use the return

-The query cannot specify multiple resource types if you include the return
+clause against one resource type at a time.
+The query can't specify multiple resource types if you include the return

-You cannot include both the allAdditionalFields
+You can't include both the allAdditionalFields

-keyword or you can specify or more individual field
+keyword or you can specify or more individual field names, separated by commas.

 Conditions